zowe/docs-site/docs/extend/extend-apiml/api-mediation-onboard-rest-service-direct-eureka-call.md

 ### API Mediation Layer Service onboarding metadata

 At registration time, provide metadata in the following format.
-Metadata parameters contained in this codeblock are described in the following section.
+Metadata parameters contained in this code block are described in the following section.

 ```
 <instance>